9 Signs You Should (Maybe) Quit Your Job Now

 Remember, companies thrive on having employees who are brand advocates or ambassadors.
 It’s not fair to the company (or you) if you can’t get behind the products or services.

 You have a horrible boss

-Sometimes all it takes is terrible manager to push you to the door.
-Why deal with someone who's demanding, incompetent, miserable, selfish, immature or controlling every single day?
+Sometimes all it takes is a terrible manager to push you to the door.
+Why deal with someone who's demanding, miserable or controlling every single day?
 Unless you’re certain that this boss is going to be leaving soon, perhaps you should begin searching for a new gig.

-That being said, I’ve been that boss before and all it took was one employee to tell me some of the things I was doing wrong.
+That being said, I’ve been that boss before, and all it took was one employee to tell me some of the things I was doing wrong.
 I was able to change -- and I still work with that same employee years later.
-This won't always work out this way, though.
+It won't always work out that way, though.
 Only you can be the judge of that.